(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Fistulas (small openings between the organs in the pelvis)

-Depending on the side effect, there are many options for management, including surgery to improve incontinence, medications, dietary changes and pelvic floor muscle strengthening.
+Depending on the side effect, many options for management are available, including surgery to improve incontinence, medications, dietary changes and pelvic floor muscle strengthening.

 Side effects in specific areas

-Considering that radiation is a localized therapy, side effects typically differ depending on the part of the body being treated.
+Radiation is a localized therapy, so side effects typically differ depending on the part of the body being treated.
 Below, find a few more side effects of radiation, specific to the area of treatment.

-Brain: After radiation therapy of the brain, patients may experience headaches or trouble with memory and speech.
-Some side effects of the brain depend on the area being targeted.
+After radiation therapy of the brain, patients may experience headaches or trouble with memory and speech.
+Side effects depend on the area of the brain being targeted.
 Some side effects may occur at different times: some may present themselves quickly, and others may not show up until one to two years after treatment.
 Radiation may cause the brain to swell, which may trigger some of these side effects.
 Medications may help prevent brain swelling.
 Patients experiencing any of these side effects should immediately alert their doctor.

-Breast: After radiation on the breasts, patients may experience swelling, heaviness, tenderness or dryness.
-There are also some long-term breast changes to watch out for, including slightly darker skin and larger pores.
+After radiation therapy to the breasts, patients may experience swelling, heaviness, tenderness or dryness.
+Some long-term breast changes may also occur, including slightly darker skin and larger pores.
 The skin may also be more or less sensitive and feel thicker or firmer than before treatment.
 To ease irritation around the breast, women should avoid wearing a bra, or wear a soft cotton bra.
-Doctors should be alerted if fluid builds up in the breast (lymphedema) or you experience any post-treatment changes.
+Doctors should be alerted if fluid builds up in the breast (lymphedema) or if any post-treatment changes occur.

-Head and neck: During radiation therapy in the head and neck, it’s important for patients to take good care of their gums, teeth, mouth and throat, as they may experience pain, soreness or loss of taste in these areas.
+During radiation therapy to the head and neck, it’s important for patients to take care of their gums, teeth, mouth and throat, as they may experience pain, soreness or loss of taste in these areas.
 Some ways to manage these side effects include avoiding spicy or raw foods, extremely hot or cold foods or beverages, and sugary foods.
 It’s recommended that patients not smoke, drink alcohol to excess or chew tobacco.
 In addition to their cancer care team, patients should reach out to a dentist for any mouth and teeth issues.

 When to seek medical attention for side effects

-Before treatment, patients should consult with their care team about the potential side effects and late effects related to their specific area of radiation therapy.
-Those who experience any other noticeable or irregular changes in physical appearance or physiological state during or after radiation treatment should contact their doctors—the earlier, the better.
+Before treatment, patients should consult with their care team about potential side effects related to their specific area of radiation therapy.
+Those who experience any other noticeable or irregular changes in physical appearance or their physiological state during or after radiation treatment should contact their doctors—the earlier, the better.

 Expert cancer care